akb825/DeepSea/modules/Scene/SceneAnimation/README.md

 The following scene item lists are provided with the expected members:

 * `"AnimationList"`: item list to manage `AnimationNode`, `AnimationTranformNode`, and `AnimationTreeNode` instances.
-	* `viewFilter`: name of the filter for what views to process.
-All views will be processed if unset.
+The data is ignored and may be omitted.

 ## Instance Data